Theboys619/novation-launchpad/README.md

 ## Installation

-Install by using: `npm install novation-launchpad`
+Install by using: `npm install novation-launchpadmk2`

 ## Documentation